nicklockwood/layout/README.md

 </UIView>
 ```

 In this case we lose the static validation provided by `#keyPath`, but Layout still performs a runtime check and will throw a graceful error in the event of a typo or type mismatch, rather than crashing.
-Note that although the `outlet` attribute is set in the same way as an expression, it is just a constant string, and cannot contain expression logic.
+Note that although the `outlet` attribute is set in the same way as an expression, it is just a constant string, and cannot contain expression logic (although it can be commented-out using `//`, as with all other attributes).

 ## Delegates

 Another commonly-used feature in iOS is the *delegate* pattern.
 Layout also supports this, but it does so in an implicit way that may be confusing if you aren't expecting it.

-When loading a layout XML file, or a programmatically-created `LayoutNode` hierarchy into a `LayoutViewController`, the views will be scanned for delegate properties and these will be automatically bound to the `LayoutViewController` *if* it conforms to the specified protocol.
+When loading a Layout XML file, or a programmatically-created `LayoutNode` hierarchy into a `LayoutViewController`, the views will be scanned for delegate properties and these will be automatically bound to the `LayoutViewController` *if* it conforms to the specified protocol.

 So for example, if your layout contains a `UIScrollView`, and your view controller conforms to the `UIScrollViewDelegate` protocol, then the view controller will automatically be attached as the delegate for the view controller: